hudgins/resume/RESUME.md

 #### Role: Software Developer, Concept Development Group

-At QNX I joined a small team building demos for trade shows like CES.
+At QNX I joined a small team building marketing demos for trade shows like CES.
 Not being much of a C-programmer, I opted to use web technologies to:
  - create ‘connected car’ concept demos using Node.js on QNX and web front-ends
  - maintain a QNX Node port (0.6 to 0.10) for my use and QNX customers such as Audi and Volkswagen